dltoth/UPnPDevice/README.md

 ```

-The HTML form template includes text input for display name from Sensor, and adds text input for the mesage.
+HTML for the config form template includes text input for display name from Sensor, and adds text input for the mesage.

 ```
 /**